Selecting a language will automatically trigger the translation of the page content.

 Dismissal for personal reasons void, without real and serious cause or irregularity

-Verified 18 January 2022 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 02 August 2023 - Legal and Administrative Information Directorate (Prime Minister)

-Where a judge challenges a dismissal on personal grounds, the consequences of his decision vary depending on whether the dismissal was declared void, without any real and serious cause or irregularity.
+The consequences of the judge's decision vary depending on whether the dismissal was declared null and void, without any real and serious cause or impropriety.

-Dismissal is loose where the judge annuls the dismissal.
+Dismissal for personal reasons is loose where the judge annuls the dismissal.

-Cases of nullity provided for by law include dismissals in one of the following situations:
+Cases of nullity provided for by law are, in particular, dismissals made in any of the following :

 • Due to a discrimination